 The short answer is always.
 If a department wishes to serve alcohol at a university event in a non-permanently licensed campus site (such as a holiday party or reception in an atrium or conference room), prior university approval must be obtained.
 The requirement to gain this permission does not apply to events held at on-campus licensed facilities, such as the Blackwell or the Faculty Club.
 For more information, see the Office of Legal Affairs web information on Alcohol on Campus.

 Pre-approval is not necessary to purchase alcohol at licensed facilities, such as off-campus restaurants.
 Approval may occur either before or after the event.

-The amount of alcohol purchased may not exceed $20 per person in attendance.
+The amount of alcohol purchased may not exceed $25 per person in attendance.

 Alcohol may never be charged to general funds or sponsored research projects.
-Alcohol purchases must be charged to discretionary funds and must have documented approval (e.g. signature or direct e-mail) of a dean.
-This approval also certifies that the fund used is a discretionary account or an eligible conference(earnings) fund.
+Alcohol purchases must be charged to discretionary funds.
+Adding the College Finance manager in WorkDay on the Expense Report certifies that he fund used is a discretionary fund or an eligible conference(earnings) fund.

 No. You can only reallocate with OSP funding and GET card.